Location: United Palace, 4140 Broadway

 The United Palace of Spiritual Arts (UPSA) debuts "Chant UP with Gaura Vani," a monthly world-music experience of kirtan on Sunday, February 17 at 3 p.m.

 Join us for a monthly celebration of the ancient, mystical tradition of mantra music.
-Elevate your spirit and cultivate community through the joyous, sacred sounds of kirtan at the all-inclusive UPSA.
+Elevate your spirit and cultivate community through the joyous, sacred sound of kirtan at the all-inclusive UPSA.

 Chant UP with Gaura Vani is true spiritual artistry - it’s about connecting to the sacred - whatever that means for you - through participatory performance art and the ancient practice of communal singing.
 Kirtan is a musical form of storytelling, shared recitation and call-and-response that opens the heart and allows a glimpse of the beauty that lies in our human and spiritual connections.